Which place is cheaper, Edinburgh or Beijing?

 Many students visit Edinburgh.
 This multicultural city is popular with international students because of its excellent research and academic centers as well as its unique history.

-While Edinburgh offers some public transit options, it might not be your first choice.
+You'll find some public transit in Edinburgh, but it may not be enough to take you everywhere.
 Buses are the best way to get into town from the outer edges if you don't have a car.

 Getting around Edinburgh on foot is easy.
 The Old Town in particular is fun to walk around